hawkeye-stan/msfs-popout-panel-manager/README.md

 <img src="images/ui-screenshot.png" hspace="10"/>
 </p>

-### OCR Debug Information
+## OCR Debug Information
-All untitled panels OCR extracted text will be represented here by an individual tab.
-When an untitled panel failed analysis, a tab control marked ***Failed Analysis - xxxx*** will be shown.
-You can use the extracted text here (if any) as basis to adjust the OCR data definition file.
+All untitled panels OCR extracted text will be represented here by individual tab.
+When an untitled panel failed analysis, a tab control marked **Failed Analysis - xxxx **will be shown.
+You can use these extracted text as basis to adjust the OCR data definition file.

 ## OCR Concept / Further Enhancement

- - Currently, Tesseract OCR recognition is not very accurate but is good enough!
+ - Currently, Tesseract OCR recognition is not very accurate for this use case but is good enough!
  - Screenshot images text recognition can be [customized](#profile-and-ocr-data-file-definition) by configuration file for better accuracy.
  - To enhance the initial accuracy of Tessearat OCR, the screenshot has its color inverted, then sharpened, then grayscale before text recognition occurs.
  - I only used the default Tessearact OCR function.
-There are probably better way to improve the accuracy with OCR advanced features and more image preprocessing.
+There are probably better way to improve the accuracy with OCR advanced features and more preprocessing of the images.
  - For panels that have no obvious text such as some of the pop out gauges on A320, currently these panels cannot be recognized.
 Maybe for future enhancement, using color mapping or snippet of screenshot to do the comparison.

 ## Profile and OCR Data File Definition